 Have your piano tuned every year.
 Due to the tremendous amount of tension on the strings and the complex mechanisms that drive the hammers, pianos are constantly needing service.
-Once a year is often enough, however pianos that are tuned every six months retain their value much longer.
+Once a year is sometimes enough, however pianos that are tuned every six months stay in tune and thus retain their value longer.

 Play your piano.
 The mechanical parts inside your piano need to be regularly manipulated in order to keep everything moving smoothly.